S. Korean cult leader jailed for raping followers

 The victims believed him to be "a divine being who wields divine power", he added.

+South Korean cult leader Lee Jaerock was convicted of the multiple rape of eight female followers -- some of whom believed he was God

-The 75-year-old's lawyers had accused the women of lying to seek vengeance after being excommunicated for breaching church rules.
+The 75-year-old had denied the charges, his lawyers accusing the women of lying to seek vengeance after being excommunicated for breaching church rules.

+Around 100 followers filled the courtroom to overflowing, some of them sighing quietly.

 - Second Coming -

-South Korea has proven fertile ground for religious groups with strong, unambiguous ideologies that offered comfort and salvation that appealed strongly during times of deep uncertainty.
+South Korea has proven fertile ground for religious groups with strong, unambiguous ideologies that offered comfort and salvation, which appealed strongly during times of deep uncertainty.

 More recent versions have claimed a unique knowledge of the path to material and spiritual prosperity -- a message that resonates in a highly competitive and status-focused society.